Cambodian Uprising (1840–1841): Snang Ey Uprising at Kampong Svay

 In 1837, an Oknha Decho named Ream, the Sdach Tranh governor of Kampong Svay, rebelled in Kampong Svay against the Trấn Tây regime.
 Trương Minh Giảng against sent forces to suppress this rebellion, capturing Oknha Decho Ream to be executed at Phnom Penh.
 Trương Minh Giảng then appointed Oknha Chap (Sa Tháp) as the new Oknha Decho governor of Kampong Svay.
 Giảng also appointed Snang Ey (Đô Y) with the Vietnamese position of Chánh lãnh binh to Kampong Thom.

 Oknha Chey and Oknha Chu of Kampong Saom (Khai Biên), who had earlier escaped to Siam in 1837, returned to Kampong Saom and instigated a Cambodian official in Kampong Saom named Di, who was holding the Vietnamese position of An Phủ of Khai Biên to rebel against the Vietnamese in February 1838.
 This Cambodian uprising at Kampong Saom was eventually subdued by the Vietnamese authorities of Hà Tiên province.

 In January 1838, the Vietnamese found out that Oknha Dechou Chap the Sdach Tranh governor of Kampong Svay had been collaborating with the Siamese so Dechou Chap was arrested to Phnom Penh, where he was subsequently executed.
 Then in February 1838, Snang Ey arose against Vietnamese rule.
 Snang Ey rallied 1,000 Khmer men from Kampong Svay district to rise up to massacre the Vietnamese in this whole district, from Baray to Stoung.
 Trương Minh Giảng was infuriated and embarrassed when this incident was reported to the Emperor Minh Mạng, albeit in softer narrative.
 As the result of this mishap, Lê Đại Cương was dismissed from his Tham tán Đại thần counselor position, sent to a military garrison at Kampong Thom, eventually sent to be imprisoned.
 Lê Đại Cương was replaced by Dương Văn Phong as the counselor of Trấn Tây.

 Trương Minh Giảng and Chauvea Tolaha Long the Cambodian Prime Minister led the Cambodian–Vietnamese forces to put down the Kampong Svay rebellion.
 The fighting continued into March, when the Trấn Tây and the rebels clashed at Steung Trang and Kampong Siem on the Mekong.
 Snang Ey and his irregulars could not stand against the professionally trained Vietnamese forces from the capital.
 Snang Ey and his allies fled north across the Tonle Repou River into the Siam-controlled Lao Champasak kingdom, taking with him the majority of Khmer inhabitants of Stoung and Chikreang.

-With Snang Ey repelled, Trương Minh Giảng conducted a violent purge on the Cambodian officialdom of Kampong Svay.
-Giảng ordered the arrest of all Cambodian officials in Kampong Svay, subjecting them to punishments and executions.
-Khmer rebels from Kampong Svay and Kampong Saom were imprisoned in cages, burnt alive, dismembered and eliminated.
-Other Cambodian officials of Kampong Svay were executed at Phnom Penh.
-Those who were spared were sent to Vietnam for further interrogations.